rockettheme/docs/Docs/wordpress/themes/notio/particle_newsslider.md

 ![](assets/particle_newsslider1.jpeg)

-The **News Slider** particle is an excellent way to showcase featured articles and content on your site.
+The **News Slider** particle is an excellent way to showcase featured posts and content on your site.

 Here are the topics covered in this guide: